 I already knew from when I was a teenager that I’m not good at joining any of circles.
 It may be only in Japan, but there is a concept called school caste.
-People who aren’t good at school try to open themselves up to another outlets.
-It could be a club activity, it could be a hobby circle, it could be any number of things, but anyway, whenever people get together, a hierarchy like school caste probably occurs, so it’s not good environment for me, even though society is like it that.
+People who aren’t good at school try to open themselves up to another outlets on anywhere.
+It could be a club activity, it could be a hobby circle, it could be any number of things, but anyway, whenever people get together, a hierarchy like school caste probably occurs.
+So it’s not good environment for me, even though society is like it that.

 You also dabble in visual art?

 That’s just something I do on the side to relax or kill time.

 You do not consider your editing and writing art?

 COIL was putting out a large amount of literature-based knowledge as music.
 I don’t make music or visual art very much, but I think I’m influenced by that attitude.